 While Clinton is publicly trying to win the support of such unions, behind the scenes she is being advised by a team of strategists closely affiliated with union busters, GOP operatives, conservative media and other Democratic Party antagonists.
 This, according to a new expose in The Nation magazine titled “Hillary, Inc.” written by Ari Berman.

-AMY GOODMAN: Much of Ari Berman’s article focuses on Senator Clinton’s top strategist, Mark Penn, who heads the public relations firm Burson-Marstellar.
+AMY GOODMAN: Much of Ari Berman’s article focuses on Senator Clinton’s top strategist, Mark Penn, who heads the public relations firm Burson-Marsteller.
 Among other things, the company helps firms fight unionization efforts.
-Up until March, the labor section of Burson-Marstellar’s website read, "Companies cannot be caught unprepared by Organized Labor’s coordinated campaigns."
-Mark Penn’s list of previous and current clients reads like a who’s who of Corporate America.
+Up until March, the labor section of Burson-Marsteller’s website read, “Companies cannot be caught unprepared by Organized Labor’s coordinated campaigns.”
+Mark Penn’s list of previous and current clients reads like a who’s who of corporate America.
 Juan, maybe you could take it from there.